 The difference between what the digital camera AI does and a photographer does is about speed.
 The combination of f-stop to aperture to exposure time all come from the program.
 A filter or selected pre-set gives the user a touch of control but the AI still does the work.

 Programs such as Maya, Photoshop, and Lightroom use complex AI to retouch images quickly.
+(Learn more about the detailed reviews of these photo editing programs on SoftwareHow.)

 Light sampling and gradient setting once did little more than saturate and desaturate an image.
 The newest version of these programs recolors the image across the gradient, creating a nuanced retouched image in seconds.